marie-nde/get_next_line/README.md

 # get_next_line
-A 42 function that displays each line of a file.
+A 42 project that displays each line of a file.